 - Butterfly Stitches.
 These things are amazing at closing hard to close thin cuts.

-- Saline solution fo distilled water for rinsing wounds.
+- Saline solution or distilled water for rinsing wounds.

 - TAPE.
 This could be duct tape in a pinch, but sports tape works great as well.